 How Much Time A Visit To Tower Of David Takes?

 Our latest visit took around three hours (the two-hour tour, a small break, and the temporary exhibition).

 The audio guide tour lasts 1 – 1.5 hours.
 And according to Google: “People typically spend up to 3 hours here”.
 Thus, a typical visit to the museum will take 1.5 – 3 hours.

 Night Experiences – Light Show

 Currently, there are two different night experiences.
 They are the Night Spectacular and King David.

-Note: the official name is Night Experiences, but many people refer to it as Light Show.
+Note: the official name is Night Experiences, but many people refer to it as the Light Show.

 The night shows at the Tower of David envelop you in a multi-sensory experience that combines the past and the present using the most advanced technologies in the world.
 Powerful laser projectors accompanied by high-quality sound combine to create a magical moment.

-The night performances use the art technique of Trompe-l’œil to create an illusion whereby the giant stones and structures of the citadel transform into images that surround the viewer in a singular sensory experience.
-Innovative techniques and a sophisticated computer system that operates 20 projectors, 10 video players, 14 computers and 14 speakers are joined by 10 kilometers of cable and two screening rooms.
+The night performances use the art technique of Trompe-l’ œil to create an illusion whereby the giant stones and structures of the Citadel transform into images that surround the viewer in a singular sensory experience.
+Innovative techniques and a sophisticated computer system that operates 20 projectors, ten video players, 14 computers, and 14 speakers are joined by 10 kilometers of cable and two screening rooms.